GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: GeoLaux DataSet

-Our dataset contains numerous problems requiring auxiliary lines, as constructing auxiliary lines is a key requirement in Zhongkao geometry problems.
-We employ Gemini-2.5-Pro to extract auxiliary line construction methods from the pre-annotated standard solutions.
-The extracted auxiliary lines are classified by difficulty into simple ones (involving only point connections) and complex ones (creating new geometric primitives like perpendiculars, line extensions, or inscribed tangent circles).
-Figure \ref{fig:Auxiliary_distribution} shows the distribution of auxiliary lines in our dataset.
-GeoLaux includes 334 problems requiring complex auxiliary lines (15.3\% of the total) and 580 problems needing simple auxiliary lines (26.5\% of the total).
+\paragraph{Auxiliary Line Extracting.} Our dataset contains numerous problems requiring auxiliary lines to evaluate MLLMs' capability in auxiliary structure construction.
+We employed Gemini-2.5-Pro to extract auxiliary line construction steps from the pre-annotated standard solutions.
+Considering the importance of visual input for MLLMs, we further manually collected corresponding diagrams with auxiliary lines from original exam papers, forming the visual-text pairs illustrated in Figure \ref{fig:Auxiliary_distribution}.
+The auxiliary lines are classified by difficulty into simple ones (involving only point connections) and complex ones (creating new geometric primitives like perpendiculars, angle bisectors, or inscribed circles).
+According to our statistics, GeoLaux includes 334 problems requiring complex auxiliary lines (15.3\% of the total) and 580 problems needing simple auxiliary lines (26.5\% of the total), laying the groundwork for comprehensive evaluation.

-Considering the importance of visual input for MLLMs, we extract not only textual descriptions of auxiliary lines but also their corresponding construction diagrams.
-As shown in Figure \ref{fig:Auxiliary_distribution}, these paired visual-textual data enable models to better understand auxiliary line construction methods through multimodal learning, laying the groundwork for comprehensive evaluation.